 Solving a major infrastructural problem …..

-Some times a day starts with bad surprise.
-The toilet stopped working.
-Somehow the waste pipe system seems to be blocked.
-Lets see how to solve the infrastructural inconvenience.
+Sometimes, a day starts with a bad surprise.
+That day, the toilet stopped working.
+Somehow the waste pipe system seemed to be blocked.
+Let’s see how to solve this infrastructural inconvenience.

 Let’s have a look